DaniilAlpha/11apes/README.md

    - `T`, `res/papertapes/basic.ptap`, `<Enter>` - load the BASIC paper tape.
    - `C` - to continue from the next address (in this case, beginning of the Absolute Loader).

-Then you just wait for the program to load (may take several dozens of seconds) and start automatically.
-In case of BASIC, you'll see greet message in the TTY output.
-At this point you should be able to press `^I` and write BASIC, but you cannot, probably because of some bug in teletype implementation.
+Then you just wait for the program to load (may take around a dozen of seconds) and start automatically.
+In the case of BASIC, you'll see greet message in the TTY output.
+At this point you should be able to press `<Tab>` and write BASIC, but a big chunk of it won't work yet.

 ## Run tests